'We're sitting on a talent goldmine' - How the Union are unearthing America's next Pulisic, Reyna and Aaronson | Goal.com

 Founded just seven years ago, 25 YSC Academy alumni have already signed professional contracts, while 97 per cent of academy graduates have been offered athletic scholarships.
 A majority of the school's students are part of the Union academy, while a small selection play on other teams in the surrounding area.

-The hope, Graham says, is, after several years focusing solely on soccer, graduates will follow the pathway from the academy to the club's USL team, the Bethlehem Steel and, eventually, to Jim Curtin's first team.
+The hope, Graham says, is, after several years focusing solely on soccer, graduates will follow the pathway from the academy to the club's USL team,and, eventually, to Jim Curtin's first team.
 Those that don't, meanwhile, will get an education on and off the field that sets them up for whatever comes next.

 To achieve that, the club focuses on a player's schooling just as much as their dribbling.
 The school is run by Dr. Nooha Ahmed-Lee, who is also an Adjunct Professor at nearby St. Joseph University, where she focuses on cognitive processes.
 The aim?
 To help students learn to think critically in the classroom and use that skillset to teach them to think critically on the field.